Sandy beaches, waves, (some) palm trees and cold water surfing. Welcome to Canada’s surf capital.

 Surf lessons are generally three hours long.
 This includes theory, which usually takes place on the beach of choice, and putting that knowledge into action in the water.
 Group lessons typically maintain a ratio of one instructor to five students.
 Every surf school also offers private lessons.
 A SUP lesson and tour usually lasts two hours, and can take place either on MacKenzie Beach or our calm inlet waters.

 First, a safety briefing:

 All beaches in our Pacific Rim region are unsupervised, with no lifeguards on duty.
 To get expert recommendations for the best beach to surf with today’s conditions, consult a Tofino surf shop, check out some beach cams and do your surf check at the beach.

 At just a five minute drive from the centre of Tofino, MacKenzie Beach is easily accessible.
 With tidal rocks providing protection from most wind, the waters here are fairly calm with few, if any, waves.
 This is where most stand up paddle boarding (SUP) lessons and tours take place.
 If the swell is high during winter storm watching season, some surf lessons and sessions may relocate to this beach.
-Find more information on MacKenzie Beach here (link to Beaches page anchor).
+Find more information on MacKenzie Beach here.

 It’s described by Outside Magazine as having one of the best beginner breaks in North America and this is where you’ll see most beginner surf lessons take place.
 The beach is viewed in three different sections: North, South and Middle.

 North Chesterman Beach faces roughly west.
 Surf here is best when the swell direction is west or northwest and the wind direction is southeast.